-After course completion students will have acquired deep knowledge into the sound design according to the need of moving image (video art, animation), as well as mixed media.
+After course completion students will have acquired deep knowledge into sound design according to the need of moving image (video art, animation), as well as mixed media.

 They are also expected to acquire critical thinking skills and argumentation, forming, thus, the framework for the development of a personal artistic language.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

-Supplement and appear below), at which of the following does the course aim?
-Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Respect for the natural environment Adapting to new situations Decision-making Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment Production of new research ideas Others...
-Autonomous work Team work Respect for diversity and multiculturalism Respect for the natural environment Social, work and ethical responsibility and sensitivity in issues related to gender.
-Ability to exert criticism and self-criticism Promotion of free, creative and inductive thinking.
+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Working in an international environment Working in an interdisciplinary environment

+Project planning and management Respect for difference and multiculturalism Respect for the natural environment

+Social, work and ethical responsibility and sensitivity in issues related to gender.

-The course examines the sound design in combination with moving image.
+The course examines sound design in combination with moving image.
 The special aesthetic and technical characteristics in relation to the sound design of video art, animation, multimedia are presented and studied.

+DELIVERY Face-to-face

+Face-to-face, Distance learning, etc.

+USE OF INFORMATION AND Use of ICT in teaching

+COMMUNICATIONS TECHNOLOGY Use of ICT in communication with the students

+Use of ICT in teaching, laboratory education,

+communication with students

+TEACHING METHODS

-DELIVERY Face-to-face Face-to-face, Distance learning, etc. USE OF INFORMATION AND Use of ICT in teaching COMMUNICATIONS TECHNOLOGY Use of ICT in communication with the students Use of ICT in teaching, laboratory education, communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 39 described in detail.
-Lectures, seminars, laboratory practice, Project work 36 fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity,
+The manner and methods of teaching are Activity described in detail.
+Lectures, seminars, laboratory practice, Lectures Lectures, seminars, laboratory practice, Dueleetuusul tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non-directed study according to the principles of the ECTS Course total 75 hours